Rosa Paula Iribagiza

-Rosa Paula Iribagiza Mwambutsa (born 20 March 1934) is the current pretender to the throne of Burundi and a member of that nation's parliament.
+Rosa Paula Iribagiza Mwambutsa (born 20 March 1934) is the current pretender to the throne of Burundi.
 She was a sister of Burundi's last king, Mwami Ntare V (who had overthrown their father Mwambutsa IV in 1966), who was executed in 1972.
 In 2009, the Crown Princess called for an investigation into the death of her brother.
+She served as a member of the National Assembly of Burundi.